-The Venice Santa Lucia Railroad Station; the is about halfway up the canal, just after a sharp bend, while the Bridge is the last bridge across the canal before St. Mark's Basin.is just upstream from
+Theis just upstream from Venice Santa Lucia Railroad Station; the is about halfway up the canal, just after a sharp bend, while the Bridge is the last bridge across the canal before St. Mark's Basin.

 Go the top of any bridge, find a place at the railing, and watch the constant stream of vaporetti, barges, water taxis, police boats, ambulances, gondolas, and other boats.

 Finally, if you'd like to ride a gondola but aren't willing to spend €80 or more for the privilege, you can cross the Grand Canal in a traghetto gondola ferry for the price of a coffee.
 Consult your map or follow the nearest "traghetto" sign to a boat landing.